dantaylor28/the-food-blog/README.md

 The last field on the form is the ability to attach a picture which will feature as the primary image on the home screen of the website.
 It is not possible to see an example of how it will look so its quite important that the image you use is the correct size so it is not altered in any way.
 If it does not come out as expected, theres no need to worry as this can be swapped out easily in the edit page which is described in more detail below.

 ### Edit Blog Page
+(Edit post page)

+The edit post page can be accessed either on the home page or at the bottom of the actual blog post when it is opened fully.
+Only you who wrote the post has access to this page so you don't have to worry about anybody else editing or deleting your blogs.

+This page is very similar to the previous 'Upload a Blog' page, with just a few minor differences.
+The edit page lets you change everything except the slug field.
+All of the content that you have wrote here previously is present, and you are free to change whatever you like and then click the update button.
+Any changes will be saved and you will then be redirected to the home page with a freshly updated post.

 ### Delete Blog Page
+(Delete post page)

+Very similar to the edit page above, this option is only available to authors of the particular post.
+Clicking this button redirects you to a seperate delete page, where you then need to confirm your decision by clicking 'Delete post'.
+This page contains nothing more than a button and a message stating this decision cannot be changed.
+Once deleted, your post is removed from the database and will consequently disappear from the website.

 ### Sign In/Out Page